The purpose of death

 Every moment keep your luggage packed.
 Nobody knows when death will call.
 The warrant of death is like the arrest warrant.
 One cannot think of appealing against it.
 No matter what is happening, we have to quickly leave off and go.
 So, if you are ready before hand, there will not be much difficulty in leaving.
 Brahmananda Saraswathi, Shankaracharya of Jyotirmath

 Daily Spiritual Practice - The most universal spiritual practice is repetition of the holy "word", or "name" of God, using a string of beads called a Rosary, Mala, or Tasbih.
-This ancient practice is revered in all the great traditions as an effective means to purify the subtle body and dissolve deep psychic impressions which bind us to the Earth plane.
+This ancient practice is revered in all the great traditions as an effective means to purify the subtle body and resolve psychic impressions which bind us to the Earth plane.
 Your priest, rabbi or imam can help you get started.
-If you don't feel drawn to any particular spiritual tradition and are looking for a way to begin, please consider the Transcendental Meditation program (TM), as taught by the late Maharishi Mahesh Yogi, or the Art of Living program, as taught by Sri Sri Ravi Shankar.
-Both of these programs are easy to learn and will not conflict with any religion or spiritual belief.
-Most cities around the world have TM or Art of Living centers where you can learn one of these excellent programs.
+If you don't feel drawn to any spiritual tradition and are looking for a spiritual practice, please consider the Transcendental Meditation program (TM), as taught by the late Maharishi Mahesh Yogi, or the Art of Living program, as taught by Sri Sri Ravi Shankar, or the IAM Meditation, as taught by Mata Amritanandamayi (aka, Amma).
+All of these programs are easy to learn and will not conflict with any religion or spiritual belief.
+Most cities around the world have TM, Art of Living or M.A.
+Centers where you can learn one of these excellent programs.

 Likewise, if someone has hurt you, forgive that person completely and without conditions.
 This may take time, but keep trying.
 Forgiveness does not mean we have to accept bad or inappropriate behavior.
-The person's behavior may be unacceptable, but we can still forgive the person.
-Forgiveness is a form of compassion which arises from the understanding that basically, we're all doing the best we can, limited by our own negative and painful conditioning.
+The person's behavior may be wrong, but we can still forgive the person.
+Forgiveness is a form of compassion which arises from the understanding that essentially, we're all the same.
+And we're all doing the best we can, limited by our own negative conditioning.
 Ultimately, we forgive others because we realize it's in our own best interest to do so.

 Ahimsa - In Sanskrit, ahimsa refers to the principle of "Do No Harm".
-It arises from the recognition that all living beings share a common origin.
+It arises from the recognition that all living beings share a common spiritual origin.
 In practice, this means making an effort to avoid speech or action which is harmful to ourselves, others, society or the planet.
-Ahimsa requires mindfulness of others on many levels as we navigate through life.
-It takes maturity and experience, and invariably we'll fail at times.
+Ahimsa requires mindfulness of others on many levels as we navigate through life, and invariably we'll fail at times.
 But that's ok.
-Mistakes are not a problem if we accept responsibility, make amends in whatever way we can and move on.
+Mistakes are an important part of the process if we accept responsibility, make amends in whatever way we can and move on.
 The purpose of life is to gain knowledge through experience.
-And this includes making a lot of mistakes along the way.
+And this includes making many mistakes along the way.